 Before the doors opened, we had a goal of starting with just seven patients a day.
 In reality, over the first week, we averaged twenty-four.
-It turns out, our community appreciate being treated like family.
+It turns out, our community appreciated being treated like family.
 They trusted us to help them feel better faster, and they began telling their friends and family.
 Growth for Elite came quickly.
 We immediately added staff in the first two months of operation.
 Then we added two new locations, one in Spring Hill in 2003 and another in Franklin in 2006.
 With both of these clinics, we took the same mentality to these new communities.
 We would build community alliances within the people in which they lived, because we lived there too.
 We would love the community and its people with our whole heart, soul, and mind.
 Additionally, we would hire employees who felt the same.

 Today, Elite has grown to 35 employees.
 We have once again expanded services, providing care at our local hospital.
 After 20 years in business, we decided we wanted to refocus on our families and roots and now are serving only Bedford County.
 Here, we work every day to help our patients “Feel Better Faster.”
 We work hard to help their bodies FEEL stronger, feel more stable, and feel more productive.
 Our goal is incremental improvement with each visit.
 We want to see you break-through your pain, and if you aren’t feeling BETTER in a few visits, we promise to re-assess your condition.
 Finally, when we say FASTER, we mean it, not only from a healing perspective, but in all aspects of time.
 We design the process so its quicker to fill out paperwork online, quicker through the lobby to see our therapists, and quicker to see another specialist (if needed) so you don’t waste time in the medical run-around.
 Our goal has always been and always will be to put the patient first.
 We want you to become healed, period, no matter what that takes; therefore, we enduringly commit to help you always FEEL BETTER FASTER!

 Thank you for your support,